-Only works for objects that are inserted as frames; not for embedded objects.
+This option only works for objects that are inserted as frames and not for embedded objects.

-Here, you can enter a hyperlink - to a website, for example.
+You can enter a hyperlink here - to a website, for example.
 To do so, click on the Select button, select the type of link and specify the desired target.
 The target is opened when the user clicks on the object.

-In the Bookmark field you can also specify the target location in the document to be opened.
+In the Bookmark field, you can also specify the target position in the document to be opened.

-In the case of pictures, the file name of the picture is displayed at the bottom of the dialog box, while some information about the picture that was used (resolution, color depth, etc.) is shown in the right half of the dialog box.
+In the case of pictures, the File name of the picture is displayed on this tab, while some information about the picture that was used (resolution, color depth, etc.) is displayed at the top right.